suncoast-devs/handbook/lessons/career-looking/actively-looking.md

 </details>

 <details>
-  <summary>Step 10: Push to Github 3-5 days a week, stay active!</summary>
+  <summary>Step 10: Push to Github 3-5 days a week and stay active!</summary>
   <ul>
-    <li>Employers, especially developers that interview you will want to see that you
+    <li>Employers, especially developers that interview, will want to see that you
-  are actively building, learning, and developing</li>
+  are actively building, learning, and developing.</li>
   </ul>
 </details>